Each person featured here is a volunteer touched by colorectal cancer. Get Your Rear in Gear® and Tour de Tush®events would not exist without them.

 Philip Sanford | charlotte, nc |

-Philip has been running in Get Your Rear in Gear races across the country since 2010 and been on the committee in Charlotte since 2016.
+Philip has been running in Get Your Rear in Gear races across the country since 2010.
+He been on the committee in Charlotte since 2016, and leading the event since 2018.
 Philip’s mother, Mary Kay Sanford, passed away from colon cancer in 2006 at the age of 48 after being diagnosed with stage IV six years earlier.
 The goals Philip would like to achieve in his leadership role are to increase awareness and screening for early onset colon cancer, have the Colon Cancer Coalition be the driving force behind changes in Charlotte and the state of North Carolina, and to have the stigma removed from open discussions about colon cancer and its symptoms, especially among young people.

 Sue Falco | charlotte, nc

 Together with Mary-Karen Bierman, Sue brought Get Your Rear in Gear to Charlotte in 2010.
 She the led the event committee from the first race until her death in 2016.
 The event in Charlotte is dedicated to her memory and the team is determined to change the way we see colorectal cancer, one beautiful warrior at a time.